Overview of PowerShell Tools

 https://code.visualstudio.com/

-We can check the exciting features from the visual studio from the above website.
-The beauty of the Visual studio is it supports multiple extensions like (Powershell, Python, Yaml, XML, JS and many more) and multiple debuggers as well.
+We can check the exciting features of the visual studio from the above website.
+The beauty of Visual Studio is it supports multiple extensions like (Powershell, Python, YAML, XML, JS, and many more) and multiple debuggers.

 4. Notepad++

-You can also use the Notepad++ for writing the PowerShell Scripts but comparatively to PowerShell ISE and Visual Studio code, notepad++ is not much effective and lagging of some functionality like debugging tool and autosuggestion for parameters and cmdlets, but it also supports tabbed editing, which allows working with the multiple open files in a single window.
+You can also use Notepad++ for writing PowerShell Scripts, but comparatively, to PowerShell ISE and Visual Studio code, notepad++ is not much effective and lags in some functionality like debugging tools and autosuggestion for parameters and cmdlets.
+Still, it also supports tabbed editing, which allows working with multiple open files in a single window.

 https://notepad-plus-plus.org/downloads/